morszczuk/bikes-anonymous/README.md

 ### User Story 2 - Generate Certificate PDF

 1. Start the app.
-2. Enter `http://localhost:3000/rails/mailers/pdf_certificate_mailer` - it will show a preview of the email, with the certificate as attached pdf.
+2. Enter `http://localhost:3000/rails/mailers/pdf_certificate_mailer/send_certificate` - it will show a preview of the email, with the certificate as an attached pdf.
 The data is randomly generated after every reload.

+### User Story 3 - Daily activity summary

+1. Start the app
+2. Enter `http://localhost:3000/rails/mailers/daily_activity_mailer/send_summary` - it will show a preview of the daily summary email with mocked data.
+3. Run `cat config/example_sidekiq_schedule.yml` - it will show the defined cron, which would trigger daily summary email at 7 am.